×

 Known for its crisp, fresh taste, silver tequila features flavour notes such as citrus, agave and herbs, culminating in a clean, light peppery finish.
 This makes it a popular choice for margaritas and other tequila-based cocktails.

 Gold tequila has notes of caramel.
-Oftentimes, gold tequilas can be sweeter because they have added colour and sweetener, and therefore, they are not as ideal for sipping as additive-free tequilas.
+Oftentimes, gold tequilas can be sweeter because they have added colour and sweetener, and therefore, they are not as ideal for sipping.

 In aged tequilas, expect notes of vanilla and oak, alongside the distinctive sweetness of agave.
 The ageing process imparts a smoothness and depth to the tequila, making it an excellent choice for sipping.